For real? What to believe?

 The 1830s Red Hook Building Company is an example.
 They had plans to develop much of Red Hook and issued maps showing a street grid that covered Red Hook.
 The company tanked.
 It wasn’t until 100 years later that all those streets were built.
+A "Brooklyn Basin" is shown on many maps, but was not built.
 Also, it wasn’t until the 1900’s that all that is Red Hook now was filled.
 South east Red Hook was the last part of the current peninsula to become solid ground.

 Sanborn maps are the most reliable.
 They are made for fire insurance, so they depict buildings and infrastructure that actually exist.
 They also describe the uses in those buildings and on those piers.

 Media reporting, then and now, can contain errors which is why PortSide does extensive research to cross check between many sources.
 That means that when you are looking at a single “item” of externally created content in our database, it may not all be true.
 Chasing down what we suspect may be media errors has contributed to our content.
 That is how we discovered the real story of Louis Heineman, "the patriarch of Red Hook" and former barkeep who might have been the Sunny Balzano of his day.

 Planners and real estate developer descriptions of Red Hook can also be very wrong.

 The hot Red Hook media story of September 2016 was AECOM’s vision for Red Hook and Sunset Park.

 AECOM's presentation document has many errors.
 Some are errors of omission, some are factual errors.
 One of the latter is a whopper, it is off by 100 years in describing when Red Hook became a maritime center and is wrong as to why: